inventory management

 This big, time consuming, usually-at-end-of-year-when-everything-is-already-busy, stock count understandably fills most small businesses with dread and anxiety.

-In this article, we are going to show you a much better way and introduce you to the “Cycle Count”.
+In this article, we are going to show you a much better way by introducing you to the ✨Cycle Count✨.
 You can use this counting technique to make your stock counting faster, more accurate and far less stress-inducing.

 Intrigued?
 Good!
 Let’s get started.